bookofproofs/bookofproofs.github.io/_sources/history/18th-century/horner.md

 ### Mathematical Profile (Excerpt):
 * John Wesley, a founder of Methodism, encouraged William Horner senior to come to England and join the Methodist Society as a minister.
-* William junior, the subject of this biography, was educated at Kingswood School Bristol.
 * Horner is largely remembered only for the method, Horner's method, of solving algebraic equations ascribed to him by Augustus De Morgan and others.
 * In the 19th  and early 20th  centuries, Horner's method had a prominent place in English and American textbooks on algebra.
 * The answer lies simply with De Morgan who gave Horner's name and method wide coverage in many articles which he wrote.
 * Horner made other mathematical contributions, however, publishing a series of papers on transforming and solving algebraic equations, and he also applied similar techniques to functional equations.
 * We mention that Horner published Natural magic, a familiar exposition of a forgotten fact in optics (1832) and the modern invention of the zoetrope, under the name Daedaleum in 1834, has been attributed to him.
-* Neither the date of Horner's marriage nor the name of the woman he married are known, but it is recorded that they had several children.
 * After Horner died in his home in Grosvenor Place, Bath, of a stroke in 1837, one of his sons, also called William, carried on running the school The Seminary in Bath.

 Born 9 June 1786, Bristol, England.
 Died 22 September 1837, Bath, England.